hamler-lang/hamler/doc/guide/07_ApplicativeAndMonad.md

 # Applicative and Monad

-In this chapter we are going to look at two very important type class, Applicative Functor and Monad.
+In this chapter, we are going to look at two very important type class, Applicative Functor and Monad.

 **Applicative**

-Let's kick off with how the Applicative class is defined.
-From the defination we can see that Applicatives they are Functors with two more operations, which is pure and apply. `pure` wraps some value to make an applicative functor. `apply` is a bit more complicated.
+Let's start with how the Applicative class is defined.
+From the definition, we can see that Applicatives they are Functors with two more operations, which is pure and apply. `pure` wraps some value to make an applicative functor. `apply` is a bit more complicated.

 Let's just look at its type, does that ring a bell?
 Yeah, it looks like map except we have functions wrapped in side an applicative functor.
 What `apply` does is extract the function(s) from the functor and map them to the `f a` .